What do you know about US politics?

 The main political parties of US are the Democratic Party and the Republican Party, which dominate the national political scene for more than a century.

-The citizens of the United States who are 18 years or older have the right to vote, except for some exceptions.
+Citizens of the United States who are 18 years or older, with some exceptions, have the right to vote.

 Third parties